yingtu35/Lets-Chat/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+### Known Issues
-**Currently there are issues related to [gsi](https://developers.google.com/identity/gsi/web/reference/js-reference#google.accounts.id.renderButton) so that the backend flask server cannot host the frontend production code.**
+1. Currently there are issues related to [gsi](https://developers.google.com/identity/gsi/web/reference/js-reference#google.accounts.id.renderButton) so that the backend flask server cannot host the frontend production code.**
 To test the application in development mode, you have to run the flask server and frontend as separated applications
+1. When using **SQLite** database, creating room will direct to wrong room**

 ### Prerequisites